Pizza Flour Guide: 00, Bread Flour, AP & Protein Content

 00 vs. bread flour vs. all-purpose: what actually matters is protein content and how it matches your pizza style.
 Includes W values, brand recommendations, and a style-to-flour matching table.

-TL;DR: Flour choice is the single biggest factor in your pizza crust.
-Match protein content to your style — 00 flour (11-13% protein) for Neapolitan, bread flour (12-14%) for NY-style and pan pizzas, all-purpose (9-11%) for beginners.
+TL;DR: The best flour for pizza dough depends on your style.
+Match protein content to what you're making — 00 flour (11-13% protein) for Neapolitan, bread flour (12-14%) for NY-style and pan pizzas, all-purpose (9-11%) for beginners.
 Higher protein handles longer fermentation; W values measure flour strength more precisely than protein alone.
 Use the pizza dough calculator to dial in exact ratios once you've picked your flour.

 Why pizza flour matters